mozzarellaV8/agora-marketplace/parse-html/readme.md

-# Agora Marketplace Analysis - cleanse
+# Agora Marketplace Analysis - parse and cleanse

-What follows here are detailed notes and images on the wrangling process to get the data into R.
+What follows here are detailed notes and images on the parsing/cleansing process to get the raw html data into R.

 - [agDirectoryNotes.md](agDirectoryNotes.md) - initial looks at the harvested data
 - [ag-RelevantTags-p.md](ag-RelevantTags-p.md) - relevant tags from html - 'p' (individual product) directory